crg-spain/crg-spain.github.io/README.md

 + Luis Serrano, CRG Director and head of EMBL Systems Biology unit at the time, ICREA professor
 + Juan Valcarcel, PI
 + Jaume Bertranpetit, Scientific Director ICREA

+<<< Now you know this.
+Please, don't be complicit.